Showing all posts tagged social-media:

 There is a common unstated assumption behind both of the factors above, which is that whatever system is driving the personalisation is perfect, both unbreakable in its functioning and without corner cases that may deliver sub-optimal results even when the algorithm is working as designed.
 One of the problems with black-box systems is that when (not if!) they break, users have no way to understand why they broke, nor to prevent them breaking again in the future.
 If the Twitter algorithm keeps recommending something to me, I can (for now) still go into my settings, find the list of interests that Twitter has somehow assembled for me, and delete entries until I get back to more sensible recommendations.
 With Netflix, there is no way for me to tell it to stop recommending something — presumably because they have determined that a sufficient proportion of their users will be worn down over time, and, I don't know, whatever the end goal is — watch Netflix original content instead of something they have to pay to license from outside.

-All of this comes back to my oft-repeated point about privacy: what is it that I am giving up my personal data in exchange for, exactly?
+All of this comes back to my oft-repeated point about privacy: what is it that I am giving up my personal data in exchange for, in the end?
 The promise is that all these systems will deliver content (and ads)(really it's the ads) that are relevant to my interests.
-Defenders of the model will point out that profiling as a concept is hardly new.
-The reason you find different ads in Top Gear Magazine, in Home & Garden, and in Monocle, is that the profile for the readership is different.
+Defenders of surveillance capitalism will point out that profiling as a concept is hardly new.
+The reason you find different ads in Top Gear Magazine, in Home & Garden, and in Monocle, is that the profile for the readership is different for each publication.
 But the results speak for themselves: when I read Monocle, I find the ads relevant, and (given only the budget) I would like to buy the products featured.
 The sort of ads that follow me around online, despite a wealth of profile information generated at every click, correlated across the entire internet, and going back *mumble* years or more, are utterly, risibly, incomprehensibly irrelevant.
 Why?
 Some combination of that "we know better" attitude, algorithmic profiling systems delivering less than perfect results, and of course, good old fraud in the adtech ecosystem.

 So why are we doing this, exactly?